Networking and exchange

 ClimateCheck

 What impact do committee decisions have on the climate?
 This question has been answered in every draft resolution of the district council since September 2023.
-The district administration's climate protection team has developed a digital tool based on the example of the city of Ludwigsburg: the ClimateCheck.
+The Climate Protection department has developed a digital tool for this purpose, based on the example of the city of Ludwigsburg: the ClimateCheck.

 The climate impact assessment is carried out using a type of digital questionnaire.
-Instead of calculating exact greenhouse gases, the impact on the climate is queried using various indicators depending on the subject area.
-The answers ultimately result in a value between "-2", which means a strong negative impact on the climate, and "+2", which in turn means a strong positive impact on the climate.
-The final decision is then up to the district council.
+No exact greenhouse gases are calculated, but rather the impact on the climate is queried using indicators depending on the topic area.
+The answers ultimately result in a value between -2, which corresponds to a strongly negative impact, and +2, which corresponds to a strongly positive impact.
+The final decision is up to the district council.
 The impact on the climate is thus taken into account in a similar way to the financial consequences of a decision.

-The online tool is structured like a survey and navigates through a list of questions depending on the topic of the proposal.
-It is intuitive to use and does not require in-depth climate protection knowledge, so that the ClimateCheck can be completed decentrally by the organizational units responsible for the project.
-The tool thus supports the political decision-making level and serves as a working aid for the administration in terms of raising awareness .
+The online tool is intuitive to use and does not require in-depth climate protection knowledge, meaning that the ClimateCheck can be completed decentrally by the organizational units responsible for the project.
+The tool supports the political decision-making level and serves as an awareness-raising tool for the administration.

-Together with Komm.ONE, an organization of the state and municipalities in Baden-Württemberg, the Ludwigsburg District Office offers to transfer the ClimateCheck to other municipalities and institutions.
+Together with Komm.ONE, an organization of the state and municipalities in Baden-Württemberg, we offer to transfer the KlimaCheck to other municipalities and institutions.

-For a small fee, local authorities are given the opportunity to adapt their own website and the stored questionnaire to changing conditions and individual needs at any time.
+For a small fee, municipalities have the opportunity to adapt their own website and the stored questionnaire to changing conditions and individual needs at any time.
 In addition to individual tools, it is also possible for several municipalities to join forces for a variant.

-Both the district administration 's and the city of Ludwigsburg 's version can be used for testing and transfer.
+Both the district administration 's and the city of Ludwigsburg 's versions can be used for testing and transfer.

 Municipal climate scouts - trainees for more climate protection